divanov11/Mumble/CONTRIBUTING.md

 In general, we follow the ["fork-and-pull" Git workflow](https://github.com/susam/gitpr)

 1. Fork the repository to your own Github account
-2. Clone the project to your machine
+2. Clone the forked project to your machine
 ```
 git clone https://github.com/<your-github-username>/Mumble.git
 ```